Frequently Asked Questions

 according to a simple chart

-for the intersection size, speed limit, yellow light time, around-the-corner
+for the intersection size, speed limit, and yellow light time,

-The Priority Command intersection receiver can be mounted inside the
+The Priority Command cabinet-mount intersection receiver can be installed

-traffic cabinet using screws or adhesive.
-It has two cable connectors:
+inside the traffic cabinet using screws or adhesive.
+It has two

-one for the external antenna, and one that connects to power,
+cable connectors: one for the external antenna, and one that

-ground, and the preemption inputs on the intersection signal
+connects to power, ground, and the preemption inputs on the intersection

 The receiver must then store